garrandall/popular-music-data/tracks/high-fashion-roddy-ricch-mustard.md

 Shawty made that ass clap, she don't need no applause (No applause) High fashion like Goyard (Like Goyard)
 G-Wagen or the Rover?
 (Yeah)
-I put some ice on you 'cause you got a cold heart (Ooh-ooh) I know I gotta keep my shawty on go, go, go (Shawty on go, go, yeah) Drop that ass to the floor-floor, yeah
+I put some ice on you 'cause you got a cold heart (Ohoh I know I gotta keep my shawty on go, go, go (Shawty on go, go, yeah) Drop that ass to the floor-floor, yeah
-Ahh, woah
+Ah, woah
 You ain't gotta deal with none of these niggas no more

 If we hop in the Benz is that okay?